kedacore/keda-docs/content/docs/2.13/troubleshooting.md

 Golang support many profiling options like heap, cpu, goroutines and more... (for more info check this site https://pkg.go.dev/net/http/pprof).

-In Keda we provide the option to enable profiling on each component separately by enabling it using the Helm chart and providing a port (if not enabled then it won't work).
+In KEDA we provide the option to enable profiling on each component separately by enabling it using the Helm chart and providing a port (if not enabled then it won't work).

 ```yaml